metalofis/Orangutan-R/README.md

 ## Description of run_orangutan() arguments

-### Arguments
-A short, plain-language list of the main parameters you can set when calling run_orangutan():

 - data_path: Path to your CSV file (**required**).
 - output_dir: Where results are saved (default: folder next to the input file).
 - apply_allometry: TRUE/FALSE — adjust measurements by a size variable.